 INSERT INTO department VALUES(20, 'HR', 'DELHI');

 b.
-Inserting values into a specific column of the table.
-This query is used to insert values into some specific column inside the table.
-Syntax-
+Inserting values into a specific column of the table – This query is used to insert values into some specific column inside the table.
+Following is the syntax-

 INSERT INTO <Table_Name> (column_name1, column_name2, column_name3,..)
 VALUES (val1, val2, val3,…..);